 - 6 Bow Making Tutorials that We Love!

-Adding a mix of greenery stems can give your grapevine wreath a much needed upgrade.
-Look at all the different variations we have done.
+Adding a mix of greenery stems can give your grapevine wreath a much-needed upgrade.
+Look at this small sampling of the different variations we have done using greenery.

-Floral stems alone or paired with other greenery stems can really make a design pop with color.
-You easily see how design choices can take it from a year-round look to highly seasonal piece.
+Floral stems (alone or paired with other greenery stems) can really make a design pop with color.
+You can see in the examples above how simple design choices can take your wreath from a year-round look to a seasonal piece.

-You can have different size flower blooms and layers of greenery to create amazing texture.
+You can add different size flower blooms and layers of greenery to create texture and interest.

-You can spray paint your grapevine to have a festive base.
+Change The Color – You can spray-paint your grapevine to have a festive base.
 I’ve seen red and white bases along with some that even had glitter paint.

-If you already have a round grapevine but want a more oval shape, soak your grapevine in water.
-Give it a little hug width wise and shape it into an oval.
-Give it some space and allow it to dry before adding any design elements.
+Change The Shape – If you already have a round grapevine but want an oval shape, soak your grapevine in water.
+Give it a little hug width-wise and shape it into an oval.
+Then, set it aside and allow it to dry before adding any design elements.

 If you haven’t joined our Facebook group How To Make Wreaths Facebook Group, make sure you head on over there.
 Share your latest grapevine design!